amarprakashchaubey/amarprakashchaubey/README.md

 <br />
 <br />

 Hello, I hope you are fine and safe.
 I'm Amar Prakash Chaubey, a software Engineer from India.
-Presentlu, I'm working as full time Front-End web Developer. other than programming, I love to travel and having food.
+Presently, I'm working as full time Front-End web Developer. other than programming, I love to travel and having food.

 **Talking about Personal Stuffs:**